Oluwatoba-Fabunmi/Empathic-Accuracy/README.md

 If you use or find this repository helpful, please cite :

-Oluwatoba Fabunmi, Saman Halgamuge Daniel Beck and Katja Holtta-Otto, 2024, "Large Language Models for Predicting Empathic Accuracy between a Designer and User".
+Oluwatoba Fabunmi, Saman Halgamuge, Daniel Beck and Katja Holtta-Otto, 2024, "Large Language Models for Predicting Empathic Accuracy between a Designer and User".